 – Below is an example of possible revisions to decides 4 of Decision 482 (C01, last amended C24) in this respect.
 However, also other solutions to bring the provisions related to the free filings in line with the motivation behind it could be considered.

-"4 that each Member State shall be entitled to the publication of Special Sections or parts of the BR IFIC (Space Services) for one satellite network filing each year without the charges referred to above.
+"4 that each Member State having no satellite network or system in MIFR shall be entitled to the publication of Special Sections or parts of the BR IFIC (Space Services) for one satellite network filing [with national service area]/[having its national territory included in the service area] each year without the charges referred to above.
 Each Member State in its role as the notifying administration may determine which network shall benefit from the free entitlement".

 ______________